pepsifreak/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 48.3 UNOFFICIAL

+@PlayAudio now uses the correct directory (OxiKlein)

+@ShowImage fixed (OxiKlein)

+Fixed error when Suspending>Resuming>Suspending a session

+@EndTease now saves a chatlog if enabled, along with stopping empty logs from saving

+Fixed WakeUp setting

+Fixed metronome settings

+Fixed "Null" error when resuming sometimes

+If a glitter contact makes you edge, that contact will be the one to make you stop

+Fixed "upgrading" bug where your old HoldTheEdgeMax seconds setting turned into minutes

+Playlist start button now enables when a session is rest

+@UpdateRuined and @UpdateOrgasm now decrease the remaining orgasm count if locked

+Fixes "Out of Orgasms" interrupt

+Commands like @PlayAudio and @PlayVideo now work in the middle of a line

+Fixes missing image tag crash

+Nested emotes now work correctly in Glitter

+Fixed @StartTaunts error

+Starting a tasks session will now display images instead of crash

+@CallReturn now works with @CBT and similar commands.

 # Changelog - Patch 48.2 UNOFFICIAL (Contains a command **Change**)

 Pepsifreak posted code that was able to fix some of the remaining problems including: